 From the minute a candidate applies for a role, your business is on interview too.
 From the first communication to the way they’re waved out of reception after an interview, all has an impact on how your company is perceived.
 Making it a positive experience will help set the foundations of any good working relationship.
-See below for some pointers and if you’d like to discuss tweaking your current processes, give me a call.
+See below for some pointers and if you’d like to discuss tweaking your current processes, give us a call.

 Read below or download and save for later.